kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 ### Policy Head

+The policy head is responsible for converting the torso's output into a distribution over the action space of the factors $$\{ {\bf u,  v,  w}\}$$ which we can run backpropagation on (during the training step) and sample from (during the action step used in MCTS).
+However, this action space is far too large for us to represent the distribution explicitly.
+Consider multiplication of $$5 \times 5$$ matrices.
+In this case each factor is of length $$25$$.
+In the AlphaTensor paper, entries in the factors are restricted to the five values $$(-2, -1, 0, 1, 2)$$.
+Thus the cardinality of the action space is $$5^{3 \cdot 25} \approx 10^{52}$$.

+The solution is to use a transformer architecture to represent an autoregressive policy.
+In other words, an action is produced sequentially, with each token in the factors drawn from a distribution that is conditioned on the previous tokens (via self-attention), as well as on the embedding produced by the torso (via cross-attention).
+Naively, we might treat each of the $$75$$ entries in the three factors as a token.
+However, now we have moved from an enormous action space to the opposite extreme, a transformer with a vocabulary size of only $$5$$!
+Recall that transformers learn embeddings for each "word" in the vocabulary- the benefit of this is most evident for larger vocabularies.
+Note that for any sequential data, we can use various representations that trade off between vocabulary size and sequence length.
+In this example, we can split the factors into chunks of 5 entries and represent each chunk as a token.
+With this approach, the vocabulary size (i.e. the number of distinct values a chunk can take on) increases to $$5^5 = 3125$$ and the sequence length decreases to $$15$$.
+The vocabulary size is still small enough to learn token embeddings over, but we have also reduced the context length that the transformer must learn to attend to.

 ![](/assets/images/policy_head.png){: width="600"}

 ### Value Head

 The value head is a multilayer perceptron whose output is an estimate of the distribution of returns from the current state.
-This is expressed as a series of evenly spaced quantile values. [distributional-rl]
+This is expressed as a series of evenly spaced quantile values.
+The value head is trained against ground truth values using  [quantile regression][code-quantile] ([reference][distributional-rl]).

 ![](/assets/images/value_head.png){: width="600"}